-Risk Minimization and Conditioning June 2021
+Risk Minimization and Conditioning June 2024

 It is estimated that there are approximately 1,100,000 participants in high school football in the United States.
-The National Center for Catastrophic Sports Injury Research reports that 33 high school football players in the United States died of EHS between 2011 and 2019.
-None of those deaths have occurred in the state of lowa.
+The National Center for Catastrophic Sports Injury Research reports that 22 football players in the United States died of EHS between 2014 and 2023.
+None of those deaths have occurred in the state of Iowa.